Maple Orange Sweet Potato Casserole

 - Sweet potatoes.
 I use garnet or jewel yams with bright orange flesh.
 Not a fan of sweet potatoes?
 Try my butternut squash casserole.

 - Maple syrup.
-The maple syrup adds tremendous flavor, but it may be substituted with honey or your favorite sweetener.
+The maple syrup adds tremendous flavor that really complements the sweet potatoes.
+It may be substituted with honey or your favorite sweetener.

 - Flour.
-The flour may be substituted with gluten free 1 to 1 flour for a gluten free option.
+Essential for the streusel topping.
+It may be substituted with gluten free 1 to 1 flour for a gluten free option.

 - Pecans.
 If you’re not a fan of pecans, substitute with walnuts or omit altogether for a nut free option.